The dark side of LLMs: Security risks in semantic model development

 The first case is using LLMs to assist in generating (or documenting) DAX code using an internal chatbot solution.
 Going through the questions shows this to be relatively safe:

-- No data leakage: Data doesn’t leave the organisation if deployment is safe (i.e., no consumer chatbot)
+4. No data leakage: Data doesn’t leave the organization if deployment is safe (i.e., no consumer chatbot)

-The key risk to avoid is that users might be tempted to use shadow IT chatbots, if the internal models are not good enough.
+The key risk to avoid is that users might be tempted to use shadow IT chatbots, if the internal models aren't good enough.
 These might leak data.

 The key control is to ensure that generating the code is isolated from access to the data (and deployment).
 This way you ensure humans stay in control.